-- The program prepares students for an entry level position in Echocardiography labs in various Cardiac Non-invasive and X-ray departments at hospitals, clinics, imaging centers, or private physicians’ offices.
+An entry level position in Echocardiography labs in various Cardiac Non-invasive and X-ray departments at hospitals, clinics, imaging centers, or private physicians’ offices;

-- The program prepares student how to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
+Obtaining, reviewing, and integrating pertinent patient history and supporting clinical data to facilitate optimum diagnostic results;

-- The program prepares student to perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician;
+Performing appropriate procedures and recording anatomic, pathologic, and/or physiologic data for interpretation by a physician;

-- The program prepares student to record, analyze, and process diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician;
+Recording, analyzing, and processing diagnostic data and other pertinent observations made during the procedure for presentation to the interpreting physician;

-- The program prepares student prepares students with the necessary skills and techniques to obtain two-dimensional tomographic photos of the heart, measure blood flow velocities within the chambers of the heart with high frequency wavelengthdevice;
+Utilize the necessary skills and techniques to obtain two-dimensional tomographic images of the heart, measure blood flow velocities within the chambers of the heart with high frequency transducers.

 At the completion of the program, the graduates will:

-- Acquire appropriate procedure and recordings of physiologic, pathologic, and anatomic data for interpretation by cardiologist.
+Acquire appropriate procedure and recordings of physiology, pathologies and anatomic data for interpretation by cardiologist.

-- Have the skills to communicate with patients and physicians
+Acquire the skills to communicate with patients and physicians.

-- Be eligible to sit for the CCI credentialing examination.
+Be eligible to sit for the ARDMS and CCI credentialing examination.

-- The echocardiogram certificate program prepares the student to function as an entry level cardiac Sonographer in hospitals, clinics, doctors’ offices or imaging centers.
-The curriculum structure includes general prerequisite courses.
-The program is presented in the form of lectures, labs and clinical rotation.
+The Echocardiogram certificate program prepares the student to function as an entry level Cardiac Sonographer in hospitals, clinics, doctors’ offices or imaging centers.

 Program Length-Day/Clinical Schedule

-This program is offered in January, April/May, and August/September each year.
+This program is offered in Spring, Summer,or Falleach year.

-There are no regulations requiring Echocardiogram Technicians to be registered.
+There are no laws or regulations requiring Echocardiogram Technicians to be registered.
 Graduates of this program may seek voluntary national certification exams, which are available through and Cardiovascular Credentialing International (CCI) or the American Registry for Diagnostic Medical Sonographers (ARDMS).
-These organization have been recognized as credentialing agency for echocardiogram technicians’ certification.
+These organization have been recognized as credentialing agency for Echocardiogram Technicians’ certification.
 Certification may be a condition for employment.
 The college is not affiliated with Cardiovascular Credentialing International (CCI) or the American Registry for Diagnostic Medical Sonographers (ARDMS).
 Refer to www.ARDMS.org or www.ccionline.org for information.